U.S. Relations With Venezuela

 The United States established diplomatic relations with Venezuela in 1835.
 While the U.S.-Venezuelan bilateral relationship has been strained in recent years, the United States maintains a strong and respectful relationship with the people of Venezuela.
 Venezuela’s recent presidents, the late Hugo Chavez (1999-2013) and Nicolas Maduro (2013-present), have defined themselves in part through their opposition to the United States, regularly criticizing the U.S. government, its policies, and its relations with Latin America.
 President Maduro’s policies are characterized by authoritarianism, intolerance for dissent, and irresponsible state intervention in the economy that has stoked hyperinflation and led to negative economic growth in a country with the world’s largest proven oil reserves.
-The United States and Venezuela maintain diplomatic relations, with embassies each headed by a chargé d’affaires.
+The United States maintains diplomatic relations with interim president Juan Guaidó and the democratically elected National Assembly.

 U.S. Assistance to Venezuela